gogrlx/grlx/README.md

 Dependencies may carry their own license agreements.
 To see the licenses of dependencies, please view [DEPENDENCIES.md](https://github.com/gogrlx/grlx/blob/master/DEPENDENCIES.md).

-Unless otherwise noted, the grlx source files are distibuted under the 0BSD license found in the [LICENSE](https://github.com/gogrlx/grlx/blob/master/LICENSE) file.
+Unless otherwise noted, the grlx source files are distributed under the 0BSD license found in the [LICENSE](https://github.com/gogrlx/grlx/blob/master/LICENSE) file.

-All grlx logos are Copyright 2021 Tai Groot, and Licensed under CC BY 3.0.
+All grlx logos are Copyright 2021 Tai Groot and Licensed under CC BY 3.0.